AdvancedCSS2024/idg1293-2024-oblig1-group7/documents/report.md

 - input password --> .login__form-input (type="password" id="password")
 - button --> .login__button

-We then split the components and sat some common rules to these components.

 #### 3. page implementation
 Then we split the pages between us, and worked on each one.
 In our seperate branches, and recreated each of the webpages.